Hendrik Wade Bode: Use against the V-1 flying bomb

 Perhaps the menace best suited for the design specifications of such an automated artillery system appeared in June 1944.
-It was another robot.
-The German aeronautical engineers aided by Wernher von Braun produced a robot of their own: the V-1 flying bomb, an automatically guided bomb and widely considered a precursor of the cruise missile.
+The German aeronautical engineers aided by Wernher von Braun produced the V-1 flying bomb, an automatically guided bomb and widely considered a precursor of the cruise missile.
 Its flight specifications almost perfectly suited the target design criteria of director T-10, that of an aircraft flying straight and level at constant velocity, in other words a target nicely fitting the computing capabilities of a linear predictor model such as the director T-10.
 Although the Germans did have a trick up their engineering sleeve by making the bomb fly fast and low to evade radar, a technique widely adopted even today.
 During the London Blitz one hundred 90 mm automated gun units assisted by director T-10 were set up in a perimeter south of London, at the special request of Winston Churchill.
 The AA units included the SCR-584 radar unit produced by the Radiation Lab at MIT and the proximity fuse mechanism, developed by Merle Tuve and his special Division T at NDRC, that detonated near the target using a microwave controlled fuse called the VT, or variable time fuse, enabling a larger detonation reach envelope and increasing the chances of a successful outcome.
 Between June 18 and July 17, 1944, 343 V-1 bombs were shot down, or 10% of the total V-1 number sent by the Germans and about 20% of the total V-1 bombs shot down.
 From July 17 to August 31 the automated gun kills rose to 1286 V-1 rockets, or 34% of the total V-1 number dispatched from Germany and 50% of the V-1 actually shot down over London.
 From these statistics it can be seen that the automated systems that Bode helped design had a considerable impact on crucial battles of World War II.
 It can also be seen that London at the time of the Blitz became, among other things, the original robot battlefield.